ellapaella/skinhaven/README.md

 `git clone https://www.github.com/ellapaella/skinhaven`

 This should produce the skinhaven folder.
-Traverse there with `cd skinhaven/`and do the following:
+Traverse there with `cd skinhaven/`and do the following in terminal:

 Create the python virtual environment